 A friend of mine recently went through an issue with his Facebook account.
 Unbeknownst to him, it was posting links to dodgy “investment” opportunities seemingly promoted by major Australian celebrities.

 Quick tip: If you see an investment “opportunity” on Facebook, run a mile.
 Maybe two or more, because they’re ALL scams, and, sadly enough they’re wildly profitable for the scammers.
-According to the ACCC’s figures, Investment scams of all types were the most prevalent way that Australians were defrauded in 2019, with more than double the losses of the next most common scam type, relating around romance and dating.
+According to the ACCC’s figures, investment scams are the most prevalent way that Australians are defrauded, with more than double the losses of the next most common scam type, relating around romance and dating.

 But it was his comment about passwords that got me intrigued.
 He said he was “running out” of passwords, which suggested to me that he wasn’t really thinking that hard about new password combinations.